MatiasJoaquinReynoso/MatiasJoaquinReynoso/README.md

 Hi 👋 My name is Matias Reynoso
 ===============================

-Web developer & QA TEST
+Web developer & QA tester
 ------------------

 I am studying in a bootcamp (Radium Rocket) to become a professional software developer.
 Interested in frontend and QA roles.